 Rodriguez’s art was shaped during her years as an academic at Vanderbilt University in Nashville, Tennessee.
 It was while studying Latin American studies and sociology that she developed a multicultural worldview that led to years of travel abroad, and marriage to her Chilean husband, Javi, of 11 years.
 She is speaks both Spanish and Portuguese.
 Their many international travels expanded her sensitivity and developed an eye for the unexpected, allowing her to capture fleeting moments ripe with expression, beauty and soul.

 As a singer songwriter, Rodriguez toured for years with Nashville-based band Humming House, her camera always in hand to document their travels.
 As a result, her work reflects the perceptiveness, joy and wonder of an artist’s view of the world, and an exuberant delight in the love and connectedness between people.

-Rodriguez has been shooting weddings for a decade, and shoots primarily digital format, with a Nikon D750.
-She works out of Nashville, Tennessee, and Louisville, Kentucky, where she lives with her husband and daughters Penelope and Golden.
-Her photography has been featured in Kentucky Bride Magazine, Equally Wed, Love Inc Magazine, Nashville Arts Magazine, Brides, and various album art for musician colleagues.
+Rodriguez has been shooting weddings for over a decade.
+She currently lives in Louisville, Kentucky with her husband and daughters Penelope and Golden.
+Her photography has been featured in BRIDES, Carats and Cake, Green Wedding Shoes, Kentucky Bride Magazine, Equally Wed, Love Inc Magazine, and Nashville Arts Magazine.

 Penny is my little artist.
 I think arts and crafts and painting saved both of us during the long dark of 2020.
 She’s also a complete love bug, and would probably be happy to hang from my neck with her arms wrapped around my body all day.
 She’s an introvert, which has taken some getting used to for me.
 My little introspective koala painter, I love her tender heart and sensitive soul.